hhussain04/YFinanceStockTool/README.md

    ```
 4. **Set up your environment variables for API keys (if needed).**

-5. Generate your own secret key and make a .env file in the root folder of the project (you can use pythons in-built **_secrets_** module for this:
+5. Generate your own secret key and make a .env file in the root folder of the project, you can use pythons in-built **_secrets_** module for this:
      ```python
    import secrets
    secret_key = secrets.token_hex(32)